-Working for a Healthier People
+Working to a Healthier Feople.

 I note that Dr Sumner is recorded as disputing the veracity of the CMO's point that the adverse response was not widely known at that time.
 We would strongly reiterate the point that there was not a widespread awareness of this reaction and, indeed, we understand that this particular fluid therapy was then in common use in the paediatric department of the hospital in which Dr Sumner himself worked.